aosingh/sqlite_rx/README.md

  'lastrowid': 27}
 ```

-Select the rows inserted using the above sql_script
+Select the rows inserted using the above SQL script

 ```python
 result = client.execute("SELECT * FROM users")